Stochastic Gradient Variance Reduction by Solving a Filtering Problem: Background

 SGD uses the noisy gradient estimated from random data samples.
 This method introduces a large variance to gradient estimation, which is harmful to the model in terms of convergence.
 Apparently, averaging is a simple yet off-the-shelf solution.
 Averaged Stochastic Gradient Descent~(ASGD)~\cite{bottou2012stochastic} is the simplest method of variance reduction by keeping an average of some set of the weight vectors.
 Stochastic Averaged Gradient~(SAG)~\cite{schmidt2017minimizing} builds on the ASGD method by keeping a moving average of $n$ past gradients for updates. \cite{wang2013variance} builds a variance reduction technique, which makes use of control variates to augment the noisy gradient and thereby reduce its variance. \cite{miller2017reducing} proposes to control the variance of the reparameterization gradient estimator in Monte Carlo variational inference (MCVI).

 Averaging is equivalent to a simple lowpass filter in signal processing.
 It removes the high frequency component as well as the noise in signals.
-Our FGD is partially inspired by the averaging techniques: If an average lowpass filter works for gradient variance reduction, sophisticated filters may work better.
+Recently, Kalman Optimizer~\cite{9414588} show that kalman filter can be applied to gradient decent to reduce the variance of the gradient.
+Our FGD is partially inspired by the averaging techniques and Kalman Optimizer: If an average lowpass filter works for gradient variance reduction, sophisticated filters may work better.